frontmono/escrow-exchange-token/proposal/escrow-offering-token.md

 ## Simple Summary

-A standard interface for Refundable Security Token.
+A standard interface for Refundable Token.

 ## Abstract